underscoreio/essential-slick/src/pages/data_modelling.md

 ...that gave us an H2-specific JDBC driver.
 That's a `JdbcProfile`, which in turn is a `RelationalProfile` provided by Slick.
 It means that Slick could, in principle, be used with non-JDBC-based, or indeed non-relational, databases.
 In other words, _profile_ is an abstraction above a specific driver.

-### Example
+### Working with a Profile

-Re-working the example from chapter 1, we have the schema in a trait:
+Re-working the example from previous chapters, we have the schema in a trait:

 ~~~ scala
 trait Profile {